- 22 % of babies are Low Birth Weight – less than 2.5 kg/ 5lbs 9 oz at birth

 - Neonatal (newborns) Ward, including five phototherapy units for treatment of neonatal jaundice

 The leading cause for paediatric admission is infection related.

-LAMB is currently expanding the implementation of Integrated Management of Childhood Illness (IMCI) – a World Health Organisation programme.
+LAMB implements the Integrated Management of Childhood Illness (IMCI) – a World Health Organisation programme.

 Babies delivered at LAMB Hospital are often low birth weight.
 We promote immediate care to keep the baby warm and initiate immediate and exclusive breastfeeding, Kangaroo Mother Care is practiced for all babies under 1800 grams birth weight.

-Babies not able to breathe after birth are immediately resuscitated by skilled birth attendants (Advanced Midwives).
-A number of nurses have also taken a LAMB-developed Neonatal Care course.
+Babies not able to breathe after birth are immediately resuscitated by skilled birth attendants (Advanced Midwives) using the “Helping Babies Breathe” protocol.
+In addition to doctors providing care, a number of nurses and medical assistants have also taken a LAMB-developed Neonatal Care course.
 Newborns with infection, respiratory distress or jaundice are managed according to evidence based practice.